 Playgrounds can help children be active and healthy.
 They’re a place where children can run, jump, climb, slide and play with peers.

-Adults and caregivers need to take care to ensure that children stay safe in the playground.
+Adults and caregivers need to ensure that children stay safe in the playground.
 Most playground injuries are caused when children fall from the equipment, but they can also happen if a child gets caught in or cut by equipment that isn’t well cared for or that fails to meet the Canadian Standards Association (CSA) standards for play equipment.

 When choosing a playground:

 - Make sure the structures are right for your child’s age and stage of development.

 - Make sure your child can reach and climb equipment on his own.

 - Look for proper surfaces:

 - Good playground surfaces use sand, wood chips and synthetic (man-made) materials—such as shredded rubber—that are soft.
 These materials will help absorb a child’s fall.

 - The fill should be deep and loose.
 For preschool equipment, the fill should be at least 15 cm (6 inches) deep.
 The fill should be at least 30 cm (12 inches) deep for full sized equipment.

 - Grass, dirt, asphalt or concrete are not safe surfaces for playground equipment.